dwjackson/antfarm/README.md

 * Press `1` to make each click create a new ant (this is the default)
 * Press `2` to make each click invert the colour of the clicked square
 * Press `ESC` to quit
+* Press `I` to toggle iterations being show on screen
 * Press `R` to reset (i.e. remove all ants and reset all grid cells to white)
 * Press `SPACE` to stop/start the progression of time
 * Press `T` to advance time by a single tick (this will also "stop time")